nais/digdirator/README.md

 Digdirator uses two separate clients (and thus also certificates) for administration of ID-porten and Maskinporten clients.

+Use the [pem2jwk](cmd/pem2jwk) utility to generate a public JWK with the correct `x5c` and `kid` parameters.
+This key should be registered/associated with your DigDir client out-of-band.

+Digdirator will calculate the same `kid` using the configured certificate chain and use this when creating JWT grants for authenticating with the DigDir self-service APIs.

 ### Google Cloud Platform Setup

 Digdirator makes use of a few Google Cloud Platform products; Secret Manager and Cloud Key Management Service (KMS).